• Blog

 Servers are obviously the most common option that work to integrate a company’s IT network together, but high capacity data storage options have become much smaller in recent years.

 Today, and depending on their size, businesses can also use hard disks, solid state drives, network attached storage, storage area networks, optical storage, and even flash disks and memory cards.
-And when done right, it's probably still the most secure data storage option because more sensitive information can be kept away from the web.
+Physical storage has its drawbacks: devices can fail, become incompatible (e.g., a hard drive not readable on Mac), be lost or stolen.
+But when done right, it's probably still the most secure data storage option because more sensitive information can be kept away from the web.

 Advantages of Physical Data Storage for Businesses